ava-vs/ailocks-ai2ai/docs/AI2AI_Network_en.md

 2.  **Proactive Collaboration Search.** User A's Ailock, specializing in data analysis, detects a growing demand for SEO services in Germany.
 It finds User B's Ailock, which offers SEO services and is located in Berlin.
 Ailock A sends Ailock B a `collaboration_request` message, proposing to join forces on a new project.

-3.  **Viewing an Intent Dialogue.** ✅ **(New)** When a user opens the detail view of an intent, the platform now securely fetches and displays the entire conversation thread associated with it.
-The backend authorization logic ensures that users can only see messages they are a party to (either as a direct participant or a group member).
+3.  **Viewing an Intent Dialogue.** ✅ **(New)** Opening an intent detail now loads and displays the full conversation **with reply-thread support**.
+Backend authorization guarantees that users can only see messages they have access to (direct participant or group member).

 4.  **Voice Control.** A user driving activates the voice assistant: "Check my inbox."
 The system reads out a new collaboration message.
 The user dictates a reply: "Sounds interesting, send me the details."
 The response is automatically formatted and sent via the `ailock-interaction` API.
 The voice agent also supports commands for sending messages to other Ailocks (e.g., "Send a message to Ailock 'ExpertMatcher' with the text 'I propose a collaboration on data analysis'") and searching for intents.